selsa-inube/bootcamps/content/frontend/html-css/html-css-ex-freecodecamp-css-grid.md

+---
+title: freeCodeCamp - CSS Grid
+type: exercise
+topic: html, css
+---

-# A12: freeCodeCamp → CSS Grid
+# freeCodeCamp → CSS Grid

 In the Legacy Certification of Responsive Web Design, there is a module for CSS Grid.
 Complete it.